openstack/magnum/doc/source/user/index.rst

   nodes.
 This label only takes effect when the template property ``master_lb_enabled`` is set.
 If not specified, the default value is the same as template property ``floating_ip_enabled``.

+_`master_lb_allowed_cidrs`
+  A CIDR list which can be used to control the access for the load balancer of master nodes.
+The input format is comma delimited list.
+For example, 192.168.0.0/16,10.0.0.0/24.
+Default value is "" which means opening to 0.0.0.0/0.

 _`auto_healing_enabled`
   If set to true, auto healing feature will be enabled.
 Defaults to false.